AdrielMendelsohn/Sleep-Dataset-Analysis/README.md

 ## Summary of the project:
-In this project we tried to answer the research question: "Which factors have the most influence on the quality of life of students and their grades, and in particular what role does sleep play in this?"
+In this project we tried to answer the research question: "Which factors have the most influence on the quality of life of students and their grades, and in particular what role does sleep play in them?"

-We used data from 2 different sources, and reached conclusions according to the correlations between the different variables.
+We used data from 2 different sources, and reached conclusions according to the correlations and other statistical analysis between the different variables.

 We presented our conclusions both verbally in the project documentation and visually through a variety of graphs.